tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 # Description

-This project was published to demonstrate how any individual can create a custom dashboard utility that uses the Meraki API, Python and AI to build and present a custom front end that interacts with the Meraki platform without directly using the traditional Meraki Dashboard.
+This project is published to demonstrate how any individual can create a custom dashboard that uses the Meraki API, Python and AI to build a custom front end user experience to work with the Meraki platform without directly using the Meraki Dashboard.

-This project originated and got its inspiration from a network operation dashboard created by [Pascal Richner](https://www.linkedin.com/in/pascal-richner-61625893/) who demonstrated his implementation to the Meraki team.
-I was so impressed and amazed by his work that I wanted to recreate a form of it for use and education amongst the Meraki Community, thank you, Pascal.
+This project originated it's inspiration from a operation dashboard created by [Pascal Richner](https://www.linkedin.com/in/pascal-richner-61625893/) who demonstrated his implementation to the Meraki team.
+I was so amazed by his work that I wanted to recreate a form of it for use and education amongst the Meraki Community, thank you, Pascal.

-A goal of the project is to allow you to take a copy of it and develop it yourself using your own skillsets in coding OR Assistive AI tools (for example ChatGPT) depending on your strengths.
-I’ve tried to keep it broad but simple so that the only limitation is your imagination on what you can create with the API tools provided.
+A major goal of the project is to allow you to take a copy of it and develop it yourself using your own skills in coding OR using Assistive AI tools (for example ChatGPT) depending on your strengths.

+I’ve tried to keep it broad yet simple so that the only limitation is your imagination on what you can create with the API tools provided.

+#

 Primary examples of this project's use cases are, the scripts can be run and created in a way that provides restricted access to people who don’t need full Dashboard access, for example: